RBenita/DIFFAR/README.md

 We provide a PyTorch implementation of our work.
-### This repository is currently under construction.
-Currently, you can access synthesis examples in the "Examples" folder, and detailed code will be uploaded in the near future. ###
+#### This repository is currently under construction. ####

+- synthesis examples are available in the "Examples" folder.
-### An HTML file summarizing representative examples is available here: ###
+- An HTML file summarizing representative examples is available here:
 [Open html](https://github.com/RBenita/DIFFAR/blob/main/docs/index.html)

-## TODO
-- [] Inference Procedure for DiffAR 200
-- [] Training procedure for DiffAR 200

 ## DataSets ##